Liquipedia/TrendingMenu/README.md

 LiquiFlow
 =========

-MediaWiki Extension for Liquipedia, provides the editable tournament on top of the LiquiFlow MediaWiki skin
+MediaWiki Extension for Liquipedia, provides the trending pages on top of the LiquiFlow MediaWiki skin

 Installation
 ============